PaulleDemon/Email-automation/readme.md

 </a>

 ### Non-GPL version:
-To support this project and my open-source endeavor a non-GPL commercial version of this software(including code) can be purchased via [gumroad](https://foxcraft.gumroad.com/l/cold-mailing-tool)

-Try my production scale software products on [Gumroad](https://foxcraft.gumroad.com/)
+To support this project and other open-source you can try some of the products on [Gumroad](https://foxcraft.gumroad.com/)

 [<img src="https://github.com/PaulleDemon/PaulleDemon/blob/main/images/gumroad.png" height="150px" width="150px">](https://foxcraft.gumroad.com/)